dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 * contact: padenot
 * type: benchmark
-* browsers: Firefox desktop, Chrome desktop
+* browsers: Datalus desktop, Chrome desktop
 * measuring: Rendering speed of various synthetic Web Audio API workloads
 * reporting: The time time it took to render the audio of each test case, and a geometric mean of the full test suite.
 Lower is better